 The possibilities for this are endless.
 For instance, you can make a coffee-flavored cordial, an amaretto, or even a berry fruit liqueur for cocktails.

-Make Your Alcohol Is Easy!
+Making Your Own Homemade Alcohol Is Easy!

 So, there you have it: the easiest alcohol to make is mead, with beer and cider coming in at a close second.
 Play around with your ingredients and have fun.
 You are sure to stumble upon something mind-blowing in no time.
 The only question is, which alcohol are you going to try brewing up first?